AbdelStark/nostringer/README.md

 An easy-to-use JavaScript library providing **unlinkable ring signatures** (SAG) for Nostr pubkeys.
 It allows a signer to prove membership in a group of Nostr accounts without revealing which specific account produced the signature.

-Nostringer is largely inspired by [beritani/ring-signatures](https://github.com/beritani/ring-signatures) implementation of ring signatures using the elliptic curve Ed25519 and Keccak for hashing.
+Nostringer is largely inspired by [Monero's Ring Signatures](https://www.getmonero.org/library/Zero-to-Monero-2-0-0.pdf) using Spontaneous Anonymous Group signatures (SAG), and [beritani/ring-signatures](https://github.com/beritani/ring-signatures) implementation of ring signatures using the elliptic curve Ed25519 and Keccak for hashing.

 ## Table of Contents